EzzoPanayotov/Contemporary_Web_Applications_Assignment/documentation.md

 - The users approved of the demo application's navigation.
 - Users were able to figure out the functionalities of the application fairly easily.
 - Some users were able to find visual and functional errors.
-- The majority of the users requested a better presentation of the feedback received from the system
+- The majority of the users requested a better presentation of the feedback received from the system.

 Each user gave an overall grade of the solution.
 | **User**   | **Grade**   |